ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.7:
+        *   Fixed issue #80 where some MIDI controls were getting recorded.
         *   Added a "Pattern Fix" dialog to allow a whole pattern to be shifted, quantized, and changed in length all at once.
 Useful for fixing a badly played pattern or scaling the duration.